Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 Unlike Docker, Laravel Valet is pragmatic and has minimal impact on your Mac’s resources.

-With Laravel Valet, you don’t have to manage the state of your containers, and you can work on an infinite amount of projects simultaneously since they’re always available.
+With Laravel Valet, you don’t have to manage the state of your containers, and you can work on many projects at once since they’re always available.

 Install the Xcode Command Line Tools